cosc2336-ds-alg/assg00/README.md

 No tests ran
 ```

-The project should compile cleanly with no erors when you do the `make build`, and
+The project should compile cleanly with no errors when you do the `make build`, and
 the tests should run from `make tests`, though all tests are currently commented
 out, so there are not actual tests available to run yet.